lamdu/hypertypes/README.md

 * Allow representing ASTs in a type-safe and versatile manner
 * Helpers for recursive processing and transformation of ASTs
 * Provides existing structures for common terms and fix-points
-* An generic implementation for unification of terms
+* A generic implementation for unification of terms
-* An generic, fast implementation of a Hindley-Milner type inference algorithm (["Efficient generalization with levels"](http://okmij.org/ftp/ML/generalization.html#levels))
+* A generic, fast implementation of a Hindley-Milner type inference algorithm (["Efficient generalization with levels"](http://okmij.org/ftp/ML/generalization.html#levels))

 ## The underlying principle: `Knot`s